• Skip to main content

 FYI: Further information about dry sockets (alveolar osteitis) and their treatment.
 Jump.

-c) Medication-Related Osteonecrosis of the Jaw (MRONJ).
+c) Concerns with Medication-Related Osteonecrosis of the Jaw (MRONJ).

 Bisphosphonates are a class of medications used to treat osteoporosis and certain cancers.
 Their use (current or past) can interfere with normal bone healing after dental surgery like an extraction.